alteomihali/virtual-v-assistant/README.md

 4. Send a whatsapp message

     Human: Send a whatsapp message
-           696927529 => in console; press the message in whatsapp
+           xxxxxxxx => in console; press the message in whatsapp

 5. Take notes   ==>   Human: Take my notes / Add new notes for today \n